Global group laws and equivariant bordism rings: Real bordism

-\begin{Cor} The category of global $2$-torsion group laws is a reflective subcategory of the category of $\Fe$-algebras which is closed under limits.
+\begin{Cor} The category of global $2$-torsion group laws is a reflective subcategory of the category of $\Fe$-algebras and closed under limits.
 In particular, it has all limits and colimits.
-We write $\wLt$ for the initial object. \end{Cor} One can make the construction of the left adjoint $l\colon (\Fe-\text{algebras})\to GL_{gl}^{2-\tor}$ slightly more explicit than just an existence statement: Given an $\Fe$-algebra $X$, we form a new $\Fe$-algebra $X_1$ by \begin{enumerate} \item quotienting out by all $e_V$-torsion in $X(A)$, and \item adjoining an element $x'\in X(A)$ and the relation $x'\cdot e_V=x$ for every element $x$ in the kernel of the restriction $\res^A_{\ker(V)}$, \end{enumerate} both for all pairs $(A,V)$ with $V$ non-trivial.
+We write $\wLt$ for the initial object. \end{Cor} One can make the construction of the left adjoint $l\colon (\Fe-\text{algebras})\to GL_{gl}^{2-\tor}$ slightly more explicit than just an existence statement: Given an $\Fe$-algebra $X$, we form a new $\Fe$-algebra $X_1$ by \begin{enumerate} \item quotienting out by all $e_V$-torsion in $X(A)$, and \item adjoining an element $x'\in X(A)$ and the relation $x'\cdot e_V=x$ for every element $x$ in the kernel of the restriction $\res^A_{\ker(V)}$, \end{enumerate} both for all pairs $(A\in \el,V\in A^*)$ with $V$ non-trivial.
 Iterating this process leads to a sequence

-and the colomit of this sequence is a model for $l(X)$.
+The colimit of this sequence is a model for $l(X)$.
 Note that this shows that if each $X(A)$ is a countable ring, then so is each $l(X)(A)$.
 In particular the universal $A$-torsion formal group law $\wLt$ is countable in each degree, since this is the case for $\Fe$.